Shah Asad

-Shah Asad [(Sindhi: شاھ اسد), 15 August 1947 - 29 November 2005] was a Pakistani film producer, director, actor and poet of Sindhi language.
+Shah Asad (Sindhi: شاھ اسد), (15 August 1947 - 29 November 2005) was a Pakistani film producer, director, actor and poet of Sindhi language.
 He directed and produced a number of Sindhi language films and also acted in some films.

 Biography

-Shah Asad was born on 15th August 1947 at Tando Adam, District Sangher, Sindh, Pakistan.
-He completed matriculation examination at Shah Latif High School Tando Adam.
+Shah Asad was born on 15th August 1947 at Tando Adam, District Sanghar, Sindh, Pakistan.
+He completed matriculation examination at Shah Lateef High School Tando Adam.
 His father, Syed Quduratullah Shah, was a spiritual leader and had many followers.

 Shah Asad had a close relationship with his maternal uncle, Moosa Kaleem, who was a poet and lyricist.
-He found great inspiration in his uncle's poetry and developed an interest in acting from a young age..
+He found great inspiration in his uncle's poetry and developed an interest in acting from a young age.

 He embarked on his career as a director and writer of stage dramas, starting with his first stage drama, "Dodo Chanessar," which was performed in his hometown of Tando Adam in 1970.
 He went on to write over 50 stage dramas.

 Moosa Kaleem introduced him to the Sindhi Cinema community as a poet.
 Shah Asad began his writing career in 1970 with the Sindhi language film "Rang Mahal."
 He later wrote lyrics and dialogues for the film "Ghairat Jo Suwal" in 1974, gaining considerable popularity as a poet.
 His lyrics were sung by a renowned Sindhi language playback singers such as Runa Laila, Mehnaz, Humaira Channa, Anwer Wistro, Ustad Muhammad Yousuf, Imam Bux Zardari, Jalal Chandio and others.